- Node.js as backend technology

 If it is a real-time web project you will be working on, Node.js is a wise choice.
 Many reputable organizations and corporations use it, including GoDaddy, LinkedIn, IBM, PayPal, Walmart, Netflix, and Microsoft.

-- The package manager on Node.js is also a range of open-source JS plugins.
+- The package manager on Node.js is a range of open-source JS plugins.
 Node.js developers use NPM modules in more than 97 percent of web applications.

 - You can edit numerous modules simultaneously thanks to the package manager, which comes with free modules, and this is ideal for microservice architecture.